How we are helping

 Investments for strengthening regional responses to trafficking and the exploitation of migrant workers

-- To date, GMS TRIANGLE has helped more than 60,000 labour migrants, potential migrants and their family members access advice and/or legal support through the 23 Migrant Resource Centres set up in Cambodia, Laos, Thailand, Burma, Vietnam and Malaysia.
+- To date, GMS TRIANGLE has helped more than 60,000 labour migrants, potential migrants and their family members access advice and/or legal support through the 27 Migrant Resource Centres established in Cambodia, Laos, Thailand, Myanmar, Vietnam and Malaysia.

 Our changing program